Forget Expensive Gifts! Make Cookie Pops Bouquet This Festive Season.

 Tips For Making A Bouquet :

-* I took an unbreakable glass, wrapped it in a shiny gift wrapping paper.
+* You can arrange your cookie Pops in an unbreakable glass, wrapped in a shiny gift wrapping paper.

-* filled the glass with some confetti to make the pop sticks stay firm in their place.
+* fill the glass with some confetti to make the pop sticks stay firm in their place.
 You can also use a piece of styrofoam wrapped in tissue paper.

 * arranged the pops as you would arrange flowers in a vase.